independentreserve/websockets/orderbook-ticker.md

 }
 ```

-The only value that can be updated is in a change event is `Volume`.
+The only value that can be updated is in a change event is `Volume` which represents the unfilled amount remaining.
+Fully filled orders will have `"Volume":0`

 ### OrderCanceled - Order Cancelled Event